- Oops!Something went wrong.Please try again later.

 LEO call option liability

 Redeemable convertible noncontrolling interests

-The condensed consolidated financial statements as of and for the year ended December 31, 2020 are derived from the audited consolidated financial statements as of that date.
+The condensed consolidated balance sheet as of December 31, 2019 is derived from the audited consolidated financial statements as of that date.

 About BridgeBio Pharma

 BridgeBio is a team of experienced drug discoverers, developers and innovators working to create life-altering medicines that target well-characterized genetic diseases at their source.
 BridgeBio was founded in 2015 to identify and advance transformative medicines to treat patients who suffer from Mendelian diseases, which are diseases that arise from defects in a single gene, and cancers with clear genetic drivers.
 BridgeBio’s pipeline of over 20 development programs includes product candidates ranging from early discovery to late-stage development.
 For more information, visit bridgebio.com.